elastio/bon/website/src/guide/antipatterns.md

 :::

-So, the builder has to carry the generic parameter `T` in its type for you to be able to use that type in your function body merely to invoke an `Into::into` on a parameter.
+So, the builder has to carry the generic parameter `T` in its type for you to be able to use that type in your function body to merely invoke `Into::into` on a parameter.
 Instead, strive to do such conversions in setters.

 If you are doing a conversion with something other than `Into`, then use [`#[builder(with)]`](../reference/builder/member/with) to apply the same technique for getting rid of generic parameters _early_.